bup/bup/Documentation/bup-validate-refs.1.md

 \--bupm
 :   check bupm (metadata storage) files.
 Currently checks for missing
     path entries, which could have been caused by `bup` versions since 0.25 and before 0.30.1.
+May notice missing objects, but may not notice all of them without `--links`.
 See REPAIRS in `bup-get`(1) for additional information.

 \--links
 :   check for commits or trees that refer to missing objects.
 This